Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 <div className={styles.myClassName}>
 ```

 > 💡 Note that the class names become keys on the styles object.
-Within the component function, a `console.log` of `styles` will reveal that the tooling has generated a unique name for each class.
+Within the component function, a `console.log()` of `styles` will reveal that the tooling has generated a unique name for each class.

 ## Visual assets

-Next we'll add some visual assets to the app.
+Next, we'll add some visual assets to the app.
 These assets include a logo, decorative background images, and iconography for UI elements.

 The assets can be found in [React Hoot Front-end Assets](https://git.generalassemb.ly/modular-curriculum-all-courses/react-hoot-front-end-assets).

-To add these to your project, first **make sure you are in your project’s root directory**.
+To add these to your project, first **make sure you are in your project's root directory**.

-> 🚨 Check your terminal and make sure you are in your project’s root directory before running the following command!
+> 🚨 Check your terminal and ensure you are in your project's root directory before running the following command!

 Next, run the following command in your terminal: